Following the Professional Standards team’s preliminary work on a complaint, it is referred to an Investigations Panel to consider.

 The role of the Investigations Panel is to look at whether there are issues of unacceptable professional conduct or serious professional incompetence that are sufficiently serious for the architect to have a case to answer at a Professional Conduct Committee (PCC) hearing.

-We have put together the following guidance notes setting out how the Investigations Panel considers complaints.
+We have put together guidance notes setting out how the Investigations Panel considers complaints.

 After considering the complaint, the Investigations Panel will either: